When is Sham El Nessim?

 When is Sham El-Nessim?

-The largest Christian denomination in Egypt is the Coptic Orthodox Church, however this festival is not considered a particularly religious holiday.
+The largest Christian denomination in Egypt is the Coptic Orthodox Church, though this festival is not considered a particularly religious holiday.

 History of Sham El-Nessim